Xyclade/MachineLearning/Readme.md

 As you should now have an idea on how the Naive Bayes algorithm works, we can continue with the actual example.
 For this example we will use the Naive Bayes implementation from [Smile](https://github.com/haifengl/smile) in Scala to classify emails as spam or ham based on their content.

-To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.
-As final assumption you also downloaded and extracted the [example data](http://spamassassin.apache.org/publiccorpus/) from the SpamAssasins public corpus.
-The data you need for the example is only the [easy_ham](http://spamassassin.apache.org/publiccorpus/20030228_easy_ham.tar.bz2) and [spam](http://spamassassin.apache.org/publiccorpus/20030228_spam.tar.bz2) files, but the rest can also be used in case you feel like experimenting some more.
+Before we can start however, you should download the [data](http://spamassassin.apache.org/publiccorpus/) for this example from the SpamAssasins public corpus.
+The data you need for the example is the [easy_ham](http://spamassassin.apache.org/publiccorpus/20030228_easy_ham.tar.bz2) and [spam](http://spamassassin.apache.org/publiccorpus/20030228_spam.tar.bz2) files, but the rest can also be used in case you feel like experimenting some more.
+You should unzip these files and adjust the file paths in the code snippets to match the location of the folders.
 Additionally you will need the [stop words file](./Example%20Data/stopwords.txt) for filtering purposes.

 As with every machine learning implementation, the first step is to load in the training data.
 However in this example we are taking it 1 step further into machine learning.
 In the [KNN examples](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala) we had the download and upload speed as [features](#features).
 We did not refer to them as features, as they where the only properties available.
 For spam classification it is not completely trivial what to use as features.
 One can use the Sender, the subject, the message content, and even the time of sending as features for classifying as spam or ham.